Marlene Dietrich: Legacy

-Dietrich was an icon to fashion designers and screen stars.
-Edith Head remarked that Dietrich knew more about fashion than any other actress.
-Marlene Dietrich favoured Dior.
 In an interview with The Observer in 1960, she said, "I dress for the image.
 Not for myself, not for the public, not for fashion, not for men.
 If I dressed for myself I wouldn't bother at all.
 Clothes bore me.
 I'd wear jeans.
 I adore jeans.
 I get them in a public store—men's, of course; I can't wear women's trousers.
 But I dress for the profession."
-In 2017, Swarovski commissioned a $60,000 Art Deco-styled dress in the style of her famous "nude dress", from Berlin-based fashion tech company ElektroCouture to honor Dietrich 25 years after her death.
+In 2017, Swarovski commissioned a $60,000 Art Deco-styled dress in the style of her "nude dress", from Berlin-based fashion tech company ElektroCouture to honor Dietrich 25 years after her death.
 It contains 2,000 crystals in addition to 150 LED lights.
 ElektroCouture owner Lisa Lang said that the dress was inspired by electrical diagrams and correspondence that took place between the actress and fashion designer Jean Louis in 1958: "She wanted a dress that glows, she wanted to be able to control it herself from the stage and she knew she could have died of an electric stroke had it ever been realized."
 The dress created by Lang's company was featured in French-German broadcaster Arte's documentary Das letzte Kleid der Marlene Dietrich ('The Last Dress of Marlene Dietrich').

 Her public image included openly defying sexual norms, and she was known for her androgynous film roles and her bisexuality.

-A significant volume of academic literature, especially since 1975, analyzes Dietrich's image, as created by the film industry, within various theoretical frameworks, including that of psycho-analysis.
-Emphasis is placed, inter alia, on the "fetishistic" manipulation of the female image.
+A significant volume of academic literature, especially since 1975, analyzes Dietrich's image, as created by the film industry, within various theoretical frameworks, including that of psychoanalysis.
+Emphasis is placed, among other things, on the "fetishistic" manipulation of the female image.

 In 1992, a plaque was unveiled at Leberstraße 65 in Berlin-Schöneberg, the site of Dietrich's birth.
 A postage stamp bearing her portrait was issued in Germany on 14 August 1997.

 The main-belt asteroid 1010 Marlene, discovered by German astronomer Karl Reinmuth at Heidelberg Observatory in 1923, was named in her honor.

 For some Germans, Dietrich remained a controversial figure for having sided with the Allies during World War II.
 In 1996, after some debate, it was decided not to name a street after her in Berlin-Schöneberg, her birthplace.
 However, on 8 November 1997, the central Marlene-Dietrich-Platz was unveiled in Berlin to honour her.
 The commemoration reads: Berliner Weltstar des Films und des Chansons.
 Einsatz für Freiheit und Demokratie, für Berlin und Deutschland ("Berlin world star of film and song.
 Dedication to freedom and democracy, to Berlin and Germany").

 Dietrich was made an honorary citizen of Berlin on 16 May 2002.